KurtXiao/GoogleMapProjection/README.md

         |—— package-lock.json
         |—— README.md

 ## Process of Projection

 To paste a nexrad plot onto a static google map, we follow these steps:

     1. get the bounding box in LatLng given the LatLng of the center of the nexrad plot
         1) the central LatLng of the nexrad plot can be acquired from nexrad-level-3-data
-        2) the bounding box is always 460km x 460km, the source is from nexrad-level-3-plot:
+        2) the bounding box is always 460km x 460km, the source is from nexrad-level-3-plot npm:

 ![230km](./readmeImgs/230km.png)